maxsonBraunLab/cutTag-pipeline/README.md

 Please follow the instructions in the "Snakemake + SLURM integration" section below if you are running the pipeline as a batch job and don't yet have a [SLURM profile](https://github.com/Snakemake-Profiles/slurm) set up.
 The SLURM profile will configure default settings for SnakeMake to interact with SLURM.
 More information can be found [here](https://github.com/maxsonBraunLab/slurm).

-**NOTE:** If you already have a SLURM profile set up to run Snakemake with Conda (i.e., includes settings like use-conda, conda-prefix) but would like to run Snakemake with SLURM and Singularity integration, please follow the instructions in the "Snakemake + SLURM + Singularity integration" section below.
+**NOTE:** If you already have a SLURM profile set up to run Snakemake with Conda (i.e., includes settings like use-conda, conda-prefix) but would like to run Snakemake with SLURM and Singularity/Apptainer integration, please follow the instructions in the "Snakemake + SLURM + Singularity/Apptainer integration" section below.

 ### Snakemake + SLURM integration